Helmuthn/trajectory_manifold/docs/source/usage.rst

     parameters = SolverParameters(relative_tolerance = 1e-2,
                                   absolute_tolerance = 1e-2,
                                   step_size = 0.1,
-                                  time_interval = (0,10),
+                                  time_interval = (0,10.1),
                                   solver=Heun(),
                                   max_steps=16**5)

-We begin with a helper function to compute solutions of the ODE given a collection of initial conditions.
+Next, we construct a helper function to compute solutions of the ODE given a collection of initial conditions.
-To do so, we wrap ``diffeqsolve`` from Diffrax to construct a representation of :math:`\psi`, or the transformation from initial conditions to solutions.
+To do so, we wrap ``diffeqsolve`` from Diffrax to construct a representation of :math:`\psi`, or the transformation from initial conditions to the manifold of solutions.
 We additionally include an automatic vectorization of :math:`\psi` using ``vmap`` in Jax.

 While code is included here, see the the documentation for Jax and Diffrax for more